-c.
-The instructor must be informed of all proceedings in Section b above by the person in charge at the level.

-d.
+e.
 Both the instructor and the student shall have the right at any time during the proceedings to call a meeting of all persons involved in submitting and considering the appeal and, optionally, to invite the Board to send an observer to that meeting.

-e.
-In the event that the instructor is no longer employed by North Dakota State University, or is on leave from the University, the instructor may designate another faculty member from within the department to represent his/her interest in the grade appeal.
-If the instructor is not available to designate a substitute, the department head shall represent the absent faculty.
+f.
+In the event that the instructor is on leave from the University, the instructor may designate another faculty member from within the department to represent his/her interest in the grade appeal.
+If the instructor is no longer employed by North Dakota State University, or is not available to designate a substitute, the department chair/head shall represent the absent faculty.
 If the department head cannot act impartially, a substitute shall be designated by the dean.

-2. In the event of an unsatisfactory decision within the college, the student may submit a formal written appeal to the Board Chair.
+2. In the event of an unsatisfactory decision at the college level, the student may submit a formal written appeal to the Grade Appeals Board Chair.
 Such an appeal shall be made within fifteen (15) instructional days after conclusion of the college proceedings as stated above.

-3. In extraordinary circumstances (such as avoiding a clear injustice or mistake, e.g., an instructor leaves, refuses to respond to inquiries about the grade, there is a mathematical error or violation of the syllabus), and after the procedures in Subsection 1 above have been completed, a department head, with approval of the dean of the college, can change a grade without the instructor's approval.
-In such cases, a note of record shall be filed with the Registrar.
+3. A college dean or a department chair/head, with approval of the college dean, may change a grade without the instructor's approval in extraordinary circumstances.
+Such circumstances include avoiding a clear injustice or mistake (e.g., a clear mathematical error, violation of policy, or instructor refusal to respond to inquiries about the grade).
+In such cases, a note of record explaining the basis for the decision and the new grade shall be filed with the Registrar.
 An instructor can appeal such a grade change to the Grade Appeals Board pursuant to this Policy.
 Colleges can adopt procedures to implement this subsection.
-(Note: The purpose of this provision is to avoid compelling the student to go through the formal appeal to the Grade Appeals Board where the outcome is certain and clear in the student's favor.)

-4. The Appeals Board Chair will handle appeals.
+4. The Grade Appeals Board Chair will handle appeals that proceed to that level.

-5. The Board Chair will send a copy of the appeal document to the instructor within ten (10) instructional days.
-The instructor will have fifteen (15) instructional days to respond to the student's appeal.
+5. In case of student appeal to the Grade Appeals Board, the Chair will send a copy of the appeal documents to the instructor within ten (10) instructional days.
+The instructor will have fifteen (15) instructional days to respond directly to the Board Chair with any additional information regarding the student's appeal.

 6. The Board Chair will then distribute copies of the appeal document and the instructor's response to all Board members and the instructor within five (5) instructional days.
 If a Board member is unable to participate in the proceedings, his or her alternate will act for the member.

 7. Each Board member (or alternate) must inform the Board Chair in writing within five (5) instructional days indicating whether there is a need to hold a meeting to discuss the appeal.
-If all of the members indicate that the student has not made a case, the appeal is denied and the student is notified, through NDSU email, within five (5) instructional days of the Board's decision.
-Otherwise, the Chair will call a meeting of the Board within ten (10) instructional days.
+If at least two-thirds of the members indicate that the student has not made a legitimate case for appeal, the appeal is denied and the student is notified, through NDSU email, within five (5) instructional days of the Board's decision.
+Otherwise, the Chair will schedule a meeting of the Board within ten (10) instructional days.

-8. At this meeting, the Board will raise any questions unanswered by the appeal and instructor's response.
-The Board will then vote to decide whether to hold a hearing based on the following criteria: the student presented evidence of prejudicial grading or raised questions of the possibility of prejudicial grading.
-A hearing will be scheduled within fifteen (15) instructional days if a simple majority of members vote to hold a hearing.
+8. A quorum for the meeting will consist of at least 50% of the faculty members and at least 50% of the student members.
+At this meeting, the Board will raise any questions unanswered by the appeal and instructor's response.
+The Board will then vote to decide whether to hold a hearing based on the evidence presented by the student and instructor.
+A hearing will be scheduled within fifteen (15) instructional days if a majority of members present vote to hold a hearing.
+If the appeal is denied, the Board Chair may provide a brief explanation for the decision.